ScottyLabs/cmumaps/README.md

 #### Manual Setup

-If the dev container setup fails, try the [manual setup instructions](https://github.com/ScottyLabs/cmumaps/wiki/Manual-Setup).
+If you just can't get the dev container setup to work, try the [manual setup instructions](https://github.com/ScottyLabs/cmumaps/wiki/Manual-Setup) (not recommended).

+#### Biome Formatter

+If you are not able to use Biome as a formatter, you can try resintalling the extension.